Faceted Gems - The gems

 resin is millions of years old.

 Soldering Silver.
+Making a

-Making a ring from sterling
+ring from sterling silver.

 Cabachons